An efficient finite-resource formulation of non-Abelian lattice gauge theories beyond one dimension: Introduction

-To overcome this fundamental limitation, in this work we reformulate the Hamiltonian of non-Abelian gauge theories directly in terms of gauge-invariant observables and establish a variational procedure to optimize the choice of the basis.
-We benchmark our approach by determining the running of the coupling — the expectation value of the plaquette operator $ \langle\square\rangle$ at different couplings \cite{CreutzSU(2)1980} — of $SU(2)$ Yang-Mills theory on a minimal torus in 2D.
-We demonstrate a percent-level precision in the determination of the ground state energy and $ \langle\square\rangle$ by retaining a number of states available in current quantum experiments \cite{Meth2023Oct}.
+In this work we reformulate the Hamiltonian of non-Abelian gauge theories directly in terms of a specific set of gauge invariant loops degrees of freedom.
+We separate the dual Hamiltonian into a local part -- equivalent to the sum of single plaquette Hamiltonians -- and non-local terms \cite{Ligterink2000}.
+In order to deal with the infinite-dimensional local Hilbert space, we propose a truncation scheme based on the eigenbasis of the local Hamiltonian.
+We boost this approach by implementing a physically motivated variational procedure to select the optimal truncation basis.
+We benchmark our approach by determining the running of the coupling — the expectation value of the plaquette operator $ \langle\square\rangle$ at different couplings \cite{CreutzSU(2)1980} — of $SU(2)$ LGT on a minimal torus in 2D.
+We demonstrate a percent level precision in the determination of the ground state energy and $ \langle\square\rangle$ by retaining a number of states available in current quantum computation and simulation experiments \cite{Meth2025}.
 Our approach is summarized graphically in Fig. \ref{TeaserVariational}.